hackall360/win32.run-another-server/CONTRIBUTING.md

 # Contributing to win32.run

 Thank you for considering a contribution to **win32.run**!
 The project is under active development, and we welcome bug reports, feature requests, documentation improvements, and pull requests.
+For an overview of the codebase, see the [docs](docs/README.md).

 ## Getting Started